What’s the status of the COVID vaccine mandate? - NewsBreak

 To control the spread of COVID-19, President Joe Biden previously said businesses with 100 or more employees would need to require COVID-19 vaccination or have workers get tested weekly for the virus.
 The rule was to take effect Jan.
 4, affecting about 84 million workers nationwide.

-But soon after the rule was issued by the U.S. Occupational Safety and Health Administration, it faced multiple legal challenges from businesses, conservative groups and Republican attorneys general that said the agency doesn’t have the authority to mandate vaccines.Biden: Omicron variant cause for concern, not panic
+But soon after the rule was issued by the U.S. Occupational Safety and Health Administration, it faced multiple legal challenges from businesses, conservative groups and Republican attorneys general that said the agency doesn’t have the authority to mandate vaccines.Biden to announce new COVID-19 strategies as omicron is found in US

 On Nov.
 6, a federal appeals court in New Orleans put the rule on hold, saying it was “a one-size fits-all sledgehammer” that was too broad.
 Ten days later, all challenges to the requirement were consolidated in another appeals court in Cincinnati.